Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/06-cholesky-accel/03-Algorithm_Acceleration/docs/cpu_src/README.md

 > **Note 1**: If your server has limited stack size, this program might issue a segmentation fault at values smaller than 2048x2048.

-> **Note 2**: On Nimbix servers, fitted with Intel® Xeon® Processor E5-2640 v3 (20M Cache, 2.60 GHz), the algorithm execution time is about 21ms for a 512x512 matrix.

 #### Next

 Continue to [**module 1**](../module1_baseline/README.md) to build and run a baseline version with Vitis.